-Why ditching diesel may not be best for fleet managers
+Why ditching diesel may not be best for your company cars

-Choosing the right fuel for your vehicles is an essential part of fleet management, but changes to the way emissions and consumption are measured will have an impact on your costs.
+Choosing the right fuel for your company cars is an essential part of fleet management, but changes to the way emissions and consumption are measured will have an impact on your costs.
 We look at your options

 Negative media coverage about diesel in the past two years has led to company car drivers and their employers re-evaluating vehicle choice.
 Indeed, diesel sales saw a drop of 17% last year and that trend is continuing in 2018.